Skip to content

 Terminal requirements

 The flue terminal must prevent rain entry, resist downdraught, and allow free passage of flue gases.
 For solid fuel, it must also prevent bird nesting.
-Terminal position relative to the roof ridge and nearby structures is governed by ADF J Diagrams 21-25.
+Terminal outlet positions relative to the roof ridge and nearby structures are governed by Approved Document J Diagram 17 for solid-fuel appliances, the Table to Diagram 34 (and Diagram 35 near roof windows) for gas appliances, and the Table to Diagram 41 for oil-fired appliances.

 Frequently Asked Questions